How to Prepare for a Day at a Property Auction

 You will also need two forms of ID.
-So, something with your photograph on such as a passport or a driving licence and a recent utility bill.
+So, something with your photograph on such as a passport or a driving license and a recent utility bill.

 And you will also need your solicitor's details because that will probably form part of the contract.